mhtrkn/mhtrkn/README.md

 I am an undergraduate student of computer engineering.
 I am a compatible team player and a good researcher.
 I am constantly trying to learn new things and improve myself.
 I like to follow the latest technology and watch innovation.

 - 🌱 I’m currently learning React.js, Java
-- 👀 I’m interested in Frontend
+- 👀 I’m interested in Frontend & Mobile
 - 📫 How to reach me: mhturknn@gmail.com
  <!--Statistics-->
 <div align="center">